Academic Policies and Procedures

 In order to obtain a transcript from Rock Valley College visit Rock Valley College Transcripts webpage for details.
 Please contact Records and Registration Office at 815-921-4250 with questions.

 NOTE: Transcripts listing courses numbered 100 and above will be sent for each request.
-If you took courses numbered below 100 (remedial), Community and Continuing Education courses or Adult Education courses, you will need to specifically request inclusion of these records.
+If you took courses numbered below 100 (development/remedial), Community Education and Continuing Education courses or Adult Education courses, you will need to specifically request inclusion of these records.

 Transcripts of work completed at other institutions become a part of a student’s record at Rock Valley College and are not released or copied for distribution.
 Copies must be obtained from the institution where the courses were completed.